 21. Lemon Balm

 We are all annoyed with mosquitoes.
-They do not have any benefit and they only carry infectious diseases.
-It is best that we protect our homes from them.
+They do not have any benefits, and they only carry infectious diseases.
+We should protect our homes from them.
 There are chemical insect repellents available in the market, as well as sprays and even candles.
-However, one of the natural and effective ways is through the use of plants.
-Our world is blessed with plants that produce essential oils with several uses – one of which is for protection against mosquitoes.